How Make Money Renting Out Your Extra Space

 Risks of Storing Other People’s Stuff

-I know this sounds awesome however, every opportunity for income comes with its own unique risks.
+I know this sounds awesome however, every income opportunity comes with its unique risks.
 Letting other people store their things on your property allows them access to your home or land.
 You can set up restrictions on when they can access it, but then you’ll have to be accommodating with your time.

 Additionally, you run the risk of your tenant not paying you, breaking your shed or other things on your property, and storing illegal items.
 Even with the protection of a company like Neighbor, you still rent your space at your own risk.

 Don’t let those things stop you.
 If you take all necessary precautions you can easily, and safely make passive income from your unused space.
 I hope these ideas on How to Make Extra Money Renting Out Your Extra Space you have found valuable.